-What we need to consider before shelling out for a tyre pressure monitoring system.
+What to consider before shelling out for a tyre pressure monitoring system.

 What Is TPMS?

 TPMS stands for “tyre pressure monitoring system”.
-Most contemporary cars already include a system like this.
+Most modern cars already include a system like this.
 In some countries, this is a legal requirement for all motor vehicles.

 Newer, higher-end bikes will have some TPMS built-in.
-But if you’re riding something more basic, vintage or just older – you may have to look into an aftermarket solution
+But if you’re riding something more basic, vintage or older, you may have to look into an aftermarket solution.ion

 Why Should I Get One?

-The primary function of these systems is safety, but incorrectly inflated tyres also have a negative affect on your fuel economy and cause uneven tyre wear negatively affecting tyre tread depth.
+The primary function of these systems is safety.
+Still, incorrectly inflated tyres also hurt your fuel economy and cause uneven tyre wear, negatively affecting tyre tread depth.

 The products on our list range from high-tech Bluetooth solutions with digital displays to simple mechanical devices with colour-coded indicators.

-In reality, checking with a tyre pressure gauge before riding is almost as effective but a TPMS makes the process much simpler and means it’s less likely that you’ll forget to check your pressure.
+In reality, checking with a tyre pressure gauge before riding is almost as effective, but a TPMS makes the process much more straightforward and makes it less likely you’ll forget to check your pressure.

 Types of Monitor

 External sensor TPMS mount on the outside of the tyre and wheel assembly.
-These systems most commonly come in the form of valve caps which thread onto your valve stem, replacing the original dust caps.
+These systems most commonly come in the form of valve caps threaded onto your valve stem, replacing the original dust caps.

 External sensors are more common as they’re cheaper and easier to fit.
 But because they’re fitted to the outside of the tyre (not the area that’s supposed to be pressurised), they aren’t as accurate as internal sensors.
 They’re also more likely to be stolen/knocked off.